Bermuda Triangle (Sea World): Ride

-Up to 16 guests would board a Research Probe vessel which would begin a slow journey towards the smaller of the two volcanoes.
+Up to 16 guests would board a "Research Probe" vessel which would begin a slow journey towards the smaller of the two volcanoes.
 Throughout the ride, pre-recorded audio of the navy officials was played through the boat's speakers chronicling its findings.
 At the entry riders would go up a small conveyor belt hill into the volcano.
 The boat would then rapidly descend the hill and splashdown in the main show building.
-The boat would follow a long corridor, and while the pre-show coast guards discuss getting the boat riders out of the volcano, cracks would appear to form in the mechanical ceiling descending from above, giving the illusion the crew are now trapped inside.
+The boat would follow a long corridor, and while the coast guards discuss getting the boat riders out of the volcano, cracks would appear to form in the mechanical ceiling descending from above, giving the illusion the crew are now trapped inside.

 The ride continued with the boat flowing slowly around several show scenes and animatronics.
 The riders would pass a display of 1940s fighter planes being dismantled by a group of aliens, as well as a set of force fields with abducted civilians from various periods of history trapped inside.
-The audio commentary from the boat speakers would reveal that one of the coast guards, Clark is affiliated with the aliens and subsequently disappears to join with them.
+The audio commentary from the boat speakers would reveal that one of the coast guards, Clark, is affiliated with the aliens and subsequently disappears to join them.
 Clark's face is shown on a large television display warning the aliens that the volcano is about to erupt.
-As the ride progresses, the boat passes more animatronic alien displays, and the illusion of an alien spaceship disappearing using the visual effect of Pepper's Ghost.
+As the ride progresses, the boat passes more animatronic alien displays, and the illusion of an alien spaceship disappearing using the visual effect of Pepper's ghost, much to Ben's astonishment.

 The boat would come to a halt at what seems like a dead end in front of a large "window" of one of the volcanoes erupting (actually a video screen of an animated volcano).
 As it erupts, a falling stone cracks the screen and water begins to "flood" into the room.
 Through the use of a turntable, the boat is turned away from the screen as a set of doors open behind the boat before it begins to travel backwards into another room.
 Here, several special effects were used to simulate the flooding of the volcano's interior.
 Audio from Clark within the volcano warns the riders of the aliens' return while the boat is then turned towards the main conveyor lift hill.
 It would rise towards to the top of the volcano where fireballs would rise.
 The boat would then descend the final drop and exit via the second, larger volcano.